frankvanderwal/docker-compose-laravel/README.md

 - database credentials are fetched from .env file
 - created mysql volume, so that the database persists over container restart

+## troubleshooting
+- when using php 8.0, laravel 9.* , some error occured, solve it by adding a bunch of symfony requires to composer.json (see [this article](https://webdevask.com/items/laravel-9-composer-syntax-error-unexpected-token))

 Original documentation is copied [here](https://github.com/frankvanderwal/docker-compose-laravel/blob/master/README%20original.md) (in case the original repo will cease to exist)